 I first started coming to St Paul’s in 1981 when my daughter wanted to join Sunday School.
 I loved the welcome and the people, and after the fire in 1987 I was part of the group which helped draw up the brief for rebuilding the church.
 After completing an Alpha course in the early 1990’s, my long-lost faith began to rekindle.
 When I retired as a special school headteacher in Swinton in 2005 I had time to make a more positive commitment to the church, becoming churchwarden and PCC member in 2006.
 In 2007 I used my work experience to draw up a Plan for Growth together with colleagues, to help us become a more effective mission parish through growth in numbers, depth, gifts, outreach and wisdom.
 This is now part of our parish Mission Action Plan.
 When I stepped down as Churchwarden I was encouraged by colleagues and friends to recognise that God was calling me to a new ministry as a Lay Reader, and I was licensed in 2016.
 The main focus of my Reader role is building and extending links with our local church primary school of St Paul’s, where, as well as being Chair of Governors, I prepare and deliver assemblies and encourage the children to develop and live by Christian values.
 This year I became Reader Emeritus and hope to use that role to support colleagues in other parishes in Salford Deanery.
 Currently I am Worship Planning Co-ordinator and chair the group which plans and evaluates worship in both our churches, Data Officer (thanks to GDPR!), and chair the SHOW subgroup of the PCC which helps plan outreach and events.
 I am also chair of SPACE, the group which manages St Paul’s churchyard as a community resource and provides assistance and information to the families of those buried there.
 This parish is a place where people work together not just for the two congregations, but for the whole community, and where all are welcomed as part of God’s people: it is a privilege to be part of this.

-My husband , Philip and I visited St Andrew’s 23 years ago to have our eldest son baptised .
+My husband, Philip and I visited St Andrew’s on Easter Day 1995 to have our eldest son baptised.
 The welcome was so good we never left!

-Over the years I have done many jobs for the parish, but 4 1/2 years ago I finally said “yes” to Gods call to something new.
-Which has developed as a calling to ordination, a calling to be a minister to St Pauls and particularly St Andrews congregations, and to Carr Clough, the community where I live.
+Over the years I have done many jobs for the parish, but eventually I said “yes” to Gods call to something new.
+This has developed as a calling to ordination, a calling to be a minister to St Pauls and in particular St Andrews congregations, and to Carr Clough, the community where I live.

 After 3 years of academic study, supported by my family and my church family, I was ordained deacon on 1st July 2018 and ordained priest in 2019.
 I am now learning what it means to be ordained and I am listening to God for the next steps on this amazing journey.